 - Content: Organization and logic, appropriate comprehension/knowledge of field, clear explanation/ability to answer questions, and significance and originality.

-- Overall Impression: A review of the presentation compared to other student’s presentations.
+- Overall Impression: Compared to other student’s presentations

 - Comments: Comments from judges are also encouraged in order to distinguish papers with similar scores.